Best Milk for Kids: What’s the Right Choice for Your Child?

 To learn more about toddler milk, listen to my interview with Dr. Jennifer Harris.

-I understand your criteria for choosing cow’s milk or a substitute may be different.
+Your criteria for choosing cow’s milk or a substitute may be different.

-From coconut milk to cashew milk, I’ve outlined the variety of milks and the most popular and widely available sources of plant based milk to help you make an informed decision.
+From coconut milk to cashew milk, I’ve outlined a variety of plant-based milks, including the most popular and widely available sources to help you make an informed decision.

 Many of the plant based milks below come in sweetened and unsweetened varieties so look for “unsweetened” to reduce your child’s intake of added sugars.

-Cow’s Milk
+Cow’s Milk for Kids

-The gold standard, cow’s milk, has been the fluid of choice for many years, and many generations, and remains so in the eyes of the American Academy of Pediatrics (AAP).
+The gold standard, cow’s milk, has been the fluid of choice for many years, and many generations, and it remains so in the eyes of the American Academy of Pediatrics (AAP).
 Cow’s milk, when included with a variety of foods, can support the growth and development of children.

 At one year of age, it’s recommended that babies transition to whole cow’s milk.
 At two years, the American Academy of Pediatrics (AAP) advocates a decrease in milk fat to 2% cow’s milk.